 Purpose – Context – Physical Protocol

-Following months of lockdown, the government has announced that “places of worship” may re-open in June subject to certain conditions.
+The lockdown level has been reduced to Level 1.
 We are aware of our responsibility to protect our community, their families, as well as the general public from the spread of the virus.
 We also acknowledge the presence of many elderly folk, and others in our congregation who are particularly vulnerable to the effects of the virus due to medical conditions and hence need careful consideration and special protection.
 We are also aware of the fact that some friends and members may choose to remain at home with a clear conscience due to the risk inherent in meeting together.

 • If you or your family are regarded as in high-risk categories, please carefully make your decision on whether or not to attend. • If you are not feeling well, and specifically, if you have any typical COVID-19 symptoms, please stay at home until you have recovered. • Please note there will be no refreshments served and the kitchen is closed.
 If you think you will need a drink please bring your own bottled water.